Mount Vernon, Iowa

 Mount Vernon is a city in Linn County, Iowa, United States, adjacent to the city of Lisbon.
 The population was 4,527 at the time of the 2020 census.
 Mount Vernon is part of the Cedar Rapids Metropolitan Statistical Area.
+Mount Vernon is home of Cornell College, a private liberal arts college.

 History

-Mount Vernon was laid out in 1847, but its origins date back to at least 1838, when it was known as Pinhook, a popular rest stop on Military Road, which ran between Dubuque, on the Mississippi River, and Iowa City.
+Mount Vernon was laid out in 1847, but its origins date back to at least 1838, when it was known as Pinhook, a rest stop on Military Road, which ran between Dubuque, on the Mississippi River, and Iowa City.
 It was renamed Mount Vernon in 1847, after the estate of George Washington.
 A post office has been in operation in Mount Vernon since 1849.
-The Iowa Conference Male and Female Seminary (which later became Cornell College) was established in the town in 1853, and the Northwestern Railroad reached it in 1859, bringing new business to the town as its population expanded.
+The Iowa Conference (Methodist) Male and Female Seminary (which later became Cornell College) was established in the town in 1853, and the Northwestern Railroad reached it in 1859, bringing new business to the town as its population expanded.